iQSol/est_proxy/README.md

 > [!WARNING]
 > The EST proxy has to run behind nginx.
 Otherwise you will have security problems.

-Therefore, you should use the following Nginx configuration:
+Therefore, you should use the following Nginx configuration.
+If you are attempting to authenticate the request to the EST proxy with a certificate, the certificate requires the **"Client Authentication"** application policy:
 ```nginx
 server {
 		listen <ip-address>:9443 ssl default_server;